-- 1. All students must have a minimum overall grade point average of 1.2 on all work taken prior to admission to the professional internship. - 2.
-The secondary student must have a minimum grade point average of 1.5 in his major teaching field. - 3.
-The secondary student must have a minimum grade point average of 1.5 in his minor field. - 4.
-All students must have a minimum grade point average of 1.5 in their education courses.
+- All students must have a minimum overall grade point average of 1.2 on all work taken prior to admission to the professional internship. - 2.
+The secondary student must have a minimum grade point average of 1.5 in his major teaching field with no grade less than a C accepted. - 3.
+All students must have a minimum grade point average of 1.5 in their education courses with no grade less than a ${\it C}$ accepted.

-After the student has applied for admission to the Professional Internship, his application file will be reviewed by his advisor and the Office of Laboratory Programs and the student will be notified of his acceptance or denial by the Office of Laboratory Programs.
+After the student has applied for admission to the Professional Internship, his application file will be reviewed by the Office of Laboratory Programs and the student will be notified of his acceptance or denial by the Office of Laboratory Programs.
 In the event of denial, an interview may be requested by the student with the Committee for Admission to Professional Internship.
 The student may reapply for admission after deficiencies are met in lieu of or in addition to an interview.